BurnySc2/python-sc2/README.md

 #### WSL

-To run from a WSL1 instance, set `SC2PF=WSL1`.
+WSL1 should not require any configuration.
 You may be asked to allow Python through your firewall.

-To run from a WSL2 instance, set `SC2PF=WSL2`.
-You also must supply
+When running WSL you need to supply the following environment variables so that your bot can connect:

 ```sh
 SC2CLIENTHOST=<your windows IP>